lse-my472/lse-my472.github.io/index.md

 #### Mid-term problem set

-This is a *summative* assignment worth 50% of your final mark.
+This is a *summative* assessment worth 50% of your final mark.
 It is due **8 November 2024 by 5pm**.
 You must submit your response as a knitted .html file via the Moodle page.

 _Details to be posted later in the term._